bergwerf/permutation_factors/README.md

    squares.
 I am curious how its complexity compares to Cruzzle.

 3. **Inversion** This puzzle is part of te same collection as Twiddle, see [4].
-   This time you can manipulate a grid by inverting a square and all direct neighbors.
-This puzzle could be extended to many different plane tilings.
+   You can manipulate a grid by inverting a square and all direct neighbors.
+   This puzzle can be solved much more efficiently using row reduction modulo 2.

 4. **Topspin** This puzzle is used as case study in [2].
 It works by rotating a sequence of numbers and reversing a fixed segment of them.
 This puzzle